-- 124.-(1) In every mine in which inflammable gas has been found in the preceding twelve months, an examiner or examiners appointed for that purpose shall inspect with a locked flame type safety lamp that part of the mine being or intended to be worked and the roadways leading thereto within three hours before the time of each shift commencing work; and he shall make a true report to the manager or overman, at the time in charge of the mine, of the condition thereof as far as safety and ventilation is concerned, and every report shall be truly recorded without delay in a book which shall be kept at the mine for that purpose and shall be signed by the person making the inspection and a copy of the report shall be posted immediately in a conspicuous place at the mine, and no workman shall go to work in any such part until the copy of such report has been posted up, stating that it and the roadways leading thereto are safe. - (2) A similar inspection of all parts of the mine in which workmen are to work during that shift shall be made at least twice during each eight-hour shift, once during the first half of the shift and once during the second half of the shift, provided that there be an interval between inspections of at least one hour of any working place. - (3) A barometer and thermometer shall be placed above ground in a conspicuous position near the entrance to the mine and the readings shall be taken every day before the commencement of inspection and a record of the readings made in a book kept at the mine for that purpose and it shall be signed by the person or persons making the inspections. - (4) Unless exemption has been granted by the Chief Inspector gas detector readings or observations shall be taken daily by a competent person (except on Sundays, idle days and holidays, in districts or splits in which no coal is being got and not more than ten men are employed in any such district or split), with a gas detector of a type approved by the Chief Inspector, in the return airways of each district or split, at a point not more than one hundred feet from the last working place in the district or split, and a record of the readings or observations shall be made in a book kept at the mine for that purpose and shall be signed by the person taking the reading or observation.
+127. In every mine in which inflammable gas has been found within the preceding twelve months, an examiner or examiners appointed for that purpose shall inspect with a locked flame type safety lamp that part of the mine being or intended to be worked and the roadways leading thereto within three hours before the time of each shift commencing work; and he shall make a true report to the manager or overman, at the time in charge of the mine, of the condition thereof as far as safety and ventilation is concerned, and every such report shall be truly recorded without delay in a book which shall be kept at the mine for that purpose and shall be signed by the person making the inspection and a copy of such report shall be posted immediately in a conspicuous place at the mine, and no workman shall go to work in any such part until the copy of such report has been posted up, stating that it and the roadways leading thereto are safe.

+128. A similar inspection of all parts of the mine in which workmen are to work during that shift shall be made at least twice during each eight-hour shift, once during the first half of the shift and once during the second half of the shift.

+129. After inflammable gas has been found in any mine, a barometer and thermometer shall be placed above ground in a conspicuous position near the entrance to the mine and the readings shall be taken every day before the commencement of inspection and a record of such readings made in a book kept at the mine for that purpose and it shall be signed by the person or persons making the inspection.

+130. In every mine in which inflammable gas has been found within the preceding twelve months unless exemption has been granted by the Chief Inspector gas detector readings or observations shall be taken daily by a competent person (except on Sundays, idle days and holdiays, in districts or splits in which no coal is being got and not more than ten men are employed in any such district or split), with a gas detector of a type approved by the Chief Inspector, in the return airways of each district or split, at a point not more than one hundred feet from the last working place in such district or split, and a record of such readings or observations shall be made in a book kept at the mine for that purpose and shall be signed by the person taking the reading or observation.

-125. If in the opinion of the District Inspector by reason of the quantity of inflammable gas given off, or the quantity of dust created by working or from any other reason, it is unsafe to work the rooms, entries or faces by two shifts in close succession, he may require that there shall be such interval as he thinks necessary between the finishing of work by one shift and the beginning of work by the next, and the inspector shall give notive in writing thereof to the owner, agent or manager as otherwise set out in this Act.
+131. If in the opinion of the District Inspector by reason of the quantity of inflammable gas given off, or the quantity of dust created by working or from any other reason, it is unsafe to work the rooms, entries or faces by two shifts in close succession, he may require that there shall be such interval as he thinks necessary between the finishing of work by one shift and the beginning of work by the next, and such inspector shall give notice in writing thereof to the owner, agent or manager as otherwise set out in this Act.

-INSPECTION OF MINES IN WHICH INFLAMMABLE GAS HAS NOT BEEN FOUND
+MINES IN WHICH INFLAMMABLE GAS HAS NOT BEEN FOUND.